 Beyond Groves, Roosevelt and his own secret cabal, however, Churchill's enthusiasm for irregular methods of governance won him few friends.

-Britain's Secretary for War, Anthony Eden, soon became "very fed up" with Churchill's "monopolistic tendencies".
-10 Lord Salisbury, a leading conservative in the House of Lords urged radical organizational changes to loosen Churchill's grip.
-"If we are not careful," Lord Salisbury warned Eden, "Winston will be in his grave or in a lunatic asylum".
-11 Major-General Sir John Kennedy, Britain's official Director of Military Operations, observed that Churchill was by now wielding "constant bludgeon-strokes" on the daily work of the Chiefs of Staff while scarce resources were diverted away from the army and navy and channelled solely into the "strategic" air offensive against Germany.
-12 Kennedy, suggesting that 40 percent of the bomber effort be taken off Germany and distributed in the Middle East and elsewhere, considered it doubtful whether Rommel would even have started his North African offensive if only 20 percent of Britain bomber force had been diverted to the Middle East in the first place.
-Tobruk was now threatened by Rommel's forces and its loss could result in the virtually unchallenged use by Germany of a prized North African seaport close to Britain's vital oil supply routes in the Middle East.
-13 Fierce contention also ensued between the Commander of the Imperial Chief of General Staff, Field-Marshal Sir Alan Brooke (later Lord Alanbrooke) and the Chief of Air Staff, Sir Charles Portal, on the issue of inadequate tactical air support for the British Army.
-The argument was settled by Churchill who ordered an intensification of the bombing campaign.14
+Britain's Secretary for War, Anthony Eden, soon became "very fed up" with Churchill's tendencies".10 "monopolistic Lord Salisbury, leading conservative in the House of Lords urged radical organizational changes to loosen Churchill's grip.
+"If we are not careful," Lord Salisbury warned Eden, "Winston will be in his grave or in a lunatic asylum".11 Major-General Sir John Kennedy, Britain's official Director of Military Operations, observed that Churchill was by now wielding "constant bludgeon-strokes" on the daily work of the Chiefs of Staff while scarce resources were diverted away from the army and navy and channelled solely into the "strategic" air offensive against Germany.
+12

-The bombing campaign had earlier been approved and intended by the Chiefs of Staff as a precursor to an Allied invasion of occupied Europe which would force Germany to fight on two separate fronts simultaneously, dividing their main force and taking the brunt of the fighting off Soviet troops on the eastern front.
+Kennedy, suggesting that 40 percent of the bomber effort be taken off Germany and distributed in the Middle East and elsewhere, considered it doubtful whether Rommel would even have started his North African offensive if only 20 percent of Britain's bomber force had been diverted to the Middle East in the first place.
+Tobruk was now threatened by Rommel's forces and its loss could result in the virtually unchallenged use by Germany of a prized North African seaport close to Britain's vital oil supply routes in the Middle East.13 force and taking the brunt of the fighting off Soviet troops on the eastern front.
 The bombing of Germany, Churchill assured Stalin, was "to force Hitler to bring back some of his air power to the West and gradually take some of the strain off you."15 The same message had been delivered to the British people by the Secretary of State for Air, Sir Archibald Sinclair.
-The objectives of the bombing campaign, Sinclair told the House of Commons, included a need "to relieve the pressure of the German Air Force and armies on our Russian allies".
+The objectives of the bombing campaign, Sinclair told the House of Commons, included a need "to relieve the pressure of the German Air Force" and armies on our Russian allies".
 16 The theme was faithfully taken up by the media and believed by the public; but as with the earlier claim that the bomber offensive was aimed at "halting German war production", this "support for Russia" would ultimately turn out to be a false pretext.
-More accurate and to the point were Churchill's words when he confided privately to the Defense Committee of the War Cabinet that, with Russia engaged in a desperate struggle against Germany, "every advantage which such a conflict offered" would be taken by Britain.
-17
+More accurate and to the point were Churchill's words when he confided privately to the Defense Committee of the War Cabinet that, with Russia engaged in a desperate struggle against Germany, "every advantage which such a conflict offered" would be taken by Britain,17